The good parent versus the garden!

 My eldest son, Samuel was diagnosed with autism at the age of three.
 Quite commonly for children with autism, he will readily eat anything if not supervised.
 A constant worry to us.
 To a large degree, this has shaped our own choices in what we plant in our own back garden.

 Of course, this problem is not limited to the parents of children with pica or autism.
 Babies will happily see your back garden as a finger buffet.
 There are so many common garden plants that could cause sickness and even death if consumed.
+Therefore, it is important to find out exactly which garden beauties can be considered as non-toxic plants, and which are safe.

 Although I have tried to research every plant on this list, this must still be taken as an “opinion”.
 Please thoroughly research each plant to ensure that toxicity levels are at an appropriate level for your children.
 Remember, eating any plant to excess, may result in undesired consequences.
 Try ‘Googling’: plant-name toxic humans.